 The Turba in Cantiano – Marche region

-The Turba is a holy representation that takes place on Good Friday (this year on March 30, 2018) in Cantiano, a Municipality in the province of Pesaro-Urbino.
+The Turba is a holy representation that takes place on Good Friday (April 2nd, 2021) in Cantiano, a Municipality in the province of Pesaro-Urbino.

 The Turba in Cantiano has origins from the popular movement in mid XIII century between the Marche region and the Umbria region and supported by the begging religious order (especially connected to the Franciscan order).
 Cantiano was one of the villages that welcomed the “turba” of the penitents, that walked throught the village flogging themselves and begging for peace, accompanied by the songs of the “Miserere”.